Creating an S3 Bucket for EMR

 - New folder name: logs

-6. Click Save to create the folder.
+6. Click Create folder to create the folder.

-In this Lab Step you created an S3 bucket with necessary folders to store EMR processing logs and the results of a MapReduce job.
+In this lab step, you created an S3 bucket with necessary folders to store EMR processing logs and the results of a MapReduce job.
 Some use cases might call for additional folders.
 For example, an input folder that your dataset is uploaded to.

 Check if the Amazon S3 bucket has been created